-99 M. S. G. Dyczkowski, The doctrine of vibration (Albany: State University of New York Press, 1987); M. S. G. Dyczkowski, The Stanzas on Vibration: The Spandakarika with Four Commentaries (Albany: State University of New York Press, 1992). persons, a logom ko ākarśit karne vālā.
-Forms of this phrase would occasionally come up in my conversations with both locals and yatris at Kedarnath: "There is something about this place that attracts people, that brings them here."
-This idea of akarshan is further able to serve as an intellectual bridge between the communities with whom I work and the scholarly communities who are the primary audience for my writing.
-It is also a term that Dabaral, citing Yashpal Jain's description of Amarnath, uses to describe the power of the Himalayas in general.100
+99 M. S. G. Dyczkowski, The doctrine of vibration (Albany: State University of New York Press, 1987); M. S. G. Dyczkowski, The Stanzas on Vibration: The Spandakarika with Four Commentaries (Albany: State University of New York Press, 1992).

 To unpack what I mean by logon ko akarshit karne vala, I have chosen to invoke the idea of place and tirtha as complex agent.
 Kedarnath is an entity, made up of multiple overlapping constituent factors, that in certain patterned and coherent ways that are measurable and discernable in the world as the action, or agency, of a single entity.
-This notion of complex agency is to some extent an intentional substitution and broadening of the idea of the "presence of Shiva" famously offered by Stella Kramrisch, a substitution that accords with the place-based view of Kedarnath I take in this work.101 I borrow and adapt the notion of complex agency from the work of William Sax, who finds considerable utility in the notion of deities as complex agents.
-He argues for a complex, or distributed notion of agency not defined in opposition to the notion of social structure and not limited to the "capability of power exercised by individual persons, closely connected to or even identical with free will."102 Marshalling a broad range of work on primates, machines, technologies, signs, and complex systems, he offers a different working definition for complex agency: "...the capacity to effect changes in the external world...103 Sax himself builds on the work of historian Ronald Inden, who suggests that Vishnu and Shiva be taken seriously as historical complex agents.
-Inden in turn built on the idea of R.G.
-Collingwood that an agent is not a stable, eternal entity.
-Rather, agents, simple and complex, are better understood as scalar, processual systems of "overlapping entities" whose identity is defined processually through actions in the world.104
+This notion of complex agency is to some extent an intentional substitution and broadening of the idea of the "presence of Shiva" famously offered by Stella Kramrisch, a substitution that accords with the place-based view of Kedarnath I take in this work.
+I borrow and adapt the notion of complex agency from the work of William Sax, who finds considerable utility in the notion of deities as complex agents.
+He argues for a complex, or distributed notion of agency not defined in opposition to the notion of social structure and not limited to the "capability of power exercised by individual persons, closely connected to or even identical with free will."
+Marshalling a broad range of work on primates, machines, technologies, signs, and complex systems, he offers a different working definition for complex agency: "...the capacity to effect

-100 "The darshan of the Himalayas: 'The attraction [ākarśaņ] of the Himalayas is [found] nowhere else.'"
+The darshan of the Himalayas: 'The attraction [ākarśan] of the Himalayas is [found] nowhere else."
 The translation is mine.
-See Śivaprasād Dabarāl, Śrī Uttarākhaņd Yātrā Darśan (Nārayaņ Koți, Garhvāl: Viśālmaņī Śarmā Upādhyāya, 1961), 5.
+See Śivaprasād Dabarāl, Śrī Uttarākhand Yātrā Darśan (Nārayan Koṭi, Garhvāl: Viśālmanī Śarmā Upādhyāya, 1961), 5.

 101 Stella Kramrisch, The presence of Śiva (Princeton, NJ: Princeton University Press, 1981).

 102 Sax, God of Justice, 93.